 The thank you page is where you can customize what your students see after they sign up for your online course.

 Reports are available on professional plans and above and show insights into your course with in-depth video engagement data, leaderboard, and quiz grades.

 Adding a blog

-As I mentioned earlier, Teachable can be your one-stop-shop for creating your online business, and can even host a blog.
+As we mentioned earlier, Teachable is your one-stop-shop for creating your online business.
+It can host a blog.
 Setting one up is easy, too.